itsuryev/tp-oauth-server/README.md

     npm start

-Add `config.private.json` file to `/build` directory.
-Look up the sample format in `/build/config.example.json`.
+Add `config.private.json` file to `/config` directory.
+You can find the list of available options in `/server/configuration.ts`.

 You can also use [Sample OAuth client](https://github.com/khmylov/tp-oauth-client) to test the integration.